 What should I wear to a Dinner on the farm event?

 Our dinners take place on working farms; please dress accordingly and remember to wear appropriate shoes.
 It can get cold at night, even after a warm day, so please come prepared with a jacket or blankets to keep you comfortable.
-We anticipate many beautiful sunsets this coming season and recommend you bring a hat or sunglasses as needed.

 I have a great idea for a chef, brewery, band or an event location.
 How can I let you know?